 - Bring potato wedges onto a baking sheet lined with parchment paper.
 If not using parchment paper, grease baking sheet first.

 - Lightly sprinkle olive oil onto potatoes, then sprinkle them with seasoned salt and pepper.
 Use hands to toss potatoes.
 Make sure potatoes are evenly coated with olive oil and seasonings.
 Then spread them out onto baking sheet, with one of the flat side down.
 Do not overlap potatoes. (see Note 1)

 - Bring baking sheet to oven and bake for 20 minutes.

-- Continue baking for another 20 minutes, or until potatoes are cooked on the inside and crispy on the outside.
+- Bring to oven and continue baking for another 20 minutes, or until potatoes are soft on the inside and crispy on the outside.
 Remove potatoes from oven.

 - With the oven still warm (but turned off), bring potato wedges and cheese into oven and melt cheese for 5 minutes.
-If oven is no longer warm, warm melted cheese at 350 degrees for 2-4 minutes.
+If oven is no longer warm, warm melted cheese at 350℉ for 2-4 minutes.